 Disclaimer: InBody devices should be used as an adjunct tool for clinical decision-making and are not intended to diagnose or treat any diseases.

-Body composition is important for understanding changes in body fat distribution, fluid balance, and loss of muscle mass, helping to maximize patient recovery and long-term outcomes.
+Body composition is important for understanding and assessing changes in body fat distribution and muscle mass, helping to improve patient recovery and long-term outcomes.

-In addition, body composition analysis helps to differentiate between muscle, fat, and body water levels in critically ill patients.
-By tracking these changes, healthcare providers can guide patient care and tailor treatment plans accordingly.
+In addition, body composition analysis helps to differentiate between muscle, fat, and body water levels.
+By tracking these changes, healthcare providers can enhance patient care and tailor treatment plans accordingly.

 In less than 70 seconds, healthcare providers receive an InBody Result Sheet (body composition printout) that can aid in:

-Empowered by objective data, healthcare providers can more effectively evaluate patients pre- and post-operatively, improving treatment plans and long-term outcomes.
+Empowered by objective data, healthcare providers can more effectively evaluate and improve patient treatment plans and long-term outcomes.

 We’d love to hear from you.

 Use the form below to send us a message!